History of Dedham, Massachusetts, 1900–1999: Bettina Masserelli

+Other

+In 1926, the Dedham Police Department raided a Chinese laundry and confiscated $100,000 worth of opium.

 Endicott Estate

 In 1904, the East Street home of Henry Bradford Endicott, the founder of the multimillion-dollar Endicott-Johnson Shoe Company, burned to the ground.
 The fire department was not able to get to the estate in time as they were dealing with three other fires simultaneously, including one at the fire house.
-Henry cleared the ashes away and built a new homestead on the 15 acre parcel.
+Endicott cleared the ashes away and built a new homestead on the 15 acre parcel.
 The three-story building he constructed has nine bathrooms, eight bedrooms, a library, a music room, a ballroom, a mirrored parlor, a butler's kitchen, a linen room, and servants' quarters.

-When he died in 1920 he left the building to his stepdaughter, Katherine.
+When he died in 1920, he left the building to his stepdaughter, Katherine.
 She died in 1967 without any children and willed the land and the estate to the town for "education, civic, social and recreational purposes."

-At the time "town didn't know quite what to do with it" and "Town Meeting voted to offer it to the Commonwealth."
+At the time "town didn't know quite what to do with it" and the "Town Meeting voted to offer it to the Commonwealth."
 Governor John Volpe took the title to the 25 room estate in a ceremony on December 7, 1967, and intended to use it as a governor's mansion.
 It soon became apparent that it would be cheaper to build a brand new mansion than to remodel the estate to Volpe's wife's "lavish taste" and "crazy notions" than to renovate the Endicott Estate and in 1969 the Commonwealth gave the estate back to the Town.

 Endicott branch library

 In 1971, the Finance Committee's recommendation to Town Meeting was to appropriate $61,000 to convert the nine car garage into a library.
 They also recommended that Town Meeting not adopt a competing article from the Youth Commission that would have turned the garage into a youth center at a cost of $16,000.
 The Finance Committee did recommend, however, that the Recreation Department open a teen center and that a director be hired for it.
 The Finance Committee argued that it was a prudent move to consolidate the other branches, and that a library would serve all age groups within the town.
 Neighbors of the Estate also objected to a teen center, but supported a library.

 Town Meeting debated the competing proposals for more than three hours, and ultimately rejected both.
 Though they had initially supported it, at Town Meeting the Finance Committee changed their recommendation from supporting the proposal to recommending indefinite postponement.
 As a result, the garage continued to be used for storage.

 At the 1972 Annual Town Meeting, the Library Trustees made a new pitch for two of the Estate's 26 acres, including the garage.
-This time, Town Meeting appropriated $68,000 to convert the garage to a branch library.
+This time, the Town Meeting appropriated $68,000 to convert the garage to a branch library.